 The slide show documents what happened to Jacqueline Saburido, a 20-year-old woman who had taken a break from attending college in Venezuela to come to the United States and study English.
 Her web site described the horrific accident that turned her life upside-down:

 Within minutes, the car caught fire.
 Jacqui was pinned in the front seat on the passenger side.
 She was burned over 60% of her body; no one thought she could survive.
 But Jacqui lived.
 Her hands were so badly burned that she no longer can use them.
 She lost her hair, her ears, her nose, her left eyelid and much of her vision.
-She has had more than
+She has had more than 40 operations since the crash and has many more to go.

 She has a baggy neckchin and thin crumpled lips.
 Her cheeks are splotchy and rough in places, smooth in others.